The Inner City Dart League (ICDL)

 • The day after the originally scheduled date of the match.

-• All matches that are to be rescheduled MUST be completed no later than TWO WEEKS after the date of the originally scheduled match.
+1. All matches that are to be rescheduled MUST be completed no later than TWO WEEKS after the date of the originally scheduled match unless an exception has been approved by the League Coordinators.

-• For those teams not in compliance, a forfeit of all match points for BOTH teams will be implemented.
-Captains experiencing scheduling difficulties with the opposing team must contact the League Master no later than three days prior to the two week deadline for assistance.
+2. For those teams not in compliance, a forfeit of all match points for BOTH teams will be implemented.
+Captains experiencing scheduling difficulties with the opposing team must contact the League Coordinators no later than three days prior to the two week deadline for assistance.

-• All correspondence (telephone and e-mail) must be forwarded to the League Master.
-Any changes to these rules will have to be agreed upon by both team captains and the League Master.
+3. All correspondence (telephone and e-mail) must be forwarded to the League Coordinators.
+Any changes to these rules will have to be agreed upon by both team captains and the League Coordinators.

 Team and Personal Conduct

-1. Each member of the inner city dart league is responsible for his and/or her own actions.
+1. Each member of the Inner City Dart League is responsible for his and/or her own actions.
 These actions include, but are not limited to, the following: conduct before, during and after a match while inside the competition establishment; consumption of alcohol or other substances while involved in a match competition; etc. The Inner City Dart League reserves the right to discipline any member and/or team for conduct or actions that contribute to the detriment of the league.
-Penalties will be left to sole discretion of the League Master or a panel of judges.
+Penalties will be left to sole discretion of the League Coordinators or a panel of judges.

 2. The sportsmanship and league rules are provided in order to ensure safety and enjoyment of the members of each team during the season.
 It is the team captain’s responsibility to ensure that his/her team uses good sportsmanship during each match.